mbparvezme/mbparvezme/README.md

 <br><br>

 ## 😎 All About Me
-> A new (.human) file was created on 11 December 1990 with the help of my parents and named M B Parvez while saving.
-I live with my family in Bangladesh, watching movies, eating potatoes and cookies, and in my free time(!) write some codes and, I don't know why these run sometimes!
+> A new (.human) file was created on December 11, 1990, with the help of my parents, and I was named M B Parvez during the saving process.
+I live with my family in Bangladesh, where I enjoy watching movies and indulging in potatoes and cookies.
+In my free time (which isn't much!), I write some code.
+I don't know why these codes run sometimes!

-I'm a passionate, mission-driven full-stack web developer.
-I design creative, user-friendly modern UI and UX and develop fully functional, fast, and secure web applications.
-I enjoy turning complex problems into simple, beautiful, and intuitive ones.

-I started as an ASP.NET developer in 2011 and moved to PHP in 2013.
-I worked with both CodeIgniter and Laravel frameworks in PHP.
-In 2016, I started nodeJS.
-I am currently working with both PHP and nodeJS tech stacks.
-In this eleven-year-long journey, I have tried to adopt the technologies I found on my way to enrich my skills.
-I do the work because I love it.

-> My nickname is "Rony", but they call me by a pet name, "Ron".
-You can also call me with a full-stack web developer, UI/UX designer, or any other functional title defined by the industry.
+Ever wonder how websites tick, how apps come to life, or how chat-GPT works?
+That's my playground!

+Hello there!
+I'm M B Parvez, a full-stack developer fascinated by crafting intuitive experiences across websites and mobile apps.
+My journey began in 2011, evolving alongside technology's leaps and bounds.
+Today, I'm particularly enthralled by the potential of AI and ML - it's not just sci-fi robots, but tools to solve real-world problems like healthcare and sustainability.

+But tech isn't just lines of code for me.
+I'm just as passionate about the human touch, designing interfaces that are a joy to use and visually stunning.
+From a simple button to a complex platform, I believe every digital touchpoint deserves thoughtful creativity.

+Learning fuels my fire!
+I'm constantly seeking new challenges and skills, keeping my knowledge on the cutting edge.
+So, if you're looking for a tech partner who loves building user-centric solutions and pushing the boundaries of innovation, let's connect!

+### Career Journey
+Starting my career in 2011 as an ASP .NET developer, I switched to PHP in 2013, becoming skilled in it.
+Since 2017, I've been exploring NodeJS.
+In 2016, I got into mobile app development, and by 2019, I was fascinated by Flutter, using it to create cool apps for Android and iOS.
+Now, I've started my new journey with AI/ML in 2023.

+> I'm called 'Rony,' but people use the cute name 'Ron.'
+You can also call me someone who makes websites, decides how they look, ensures they work well, and even explores AI/ML development.
+Or, you can give me any other job title the industry uses.

 <br>

 ## ⌚ Now

 - 🟢 Contributing to [**theUI**](https://github.com/theui-dev)
-- 💖 Interested in DevOps, Cloud and System engineering
+- 💖 Interested in AI/ML, Prompt engineering, Cloud System
 - ✋🏼 Available for remote work
 - 👷🏼 Looking to contribute to PHP, javascript, or Python-based open-source projects